Ed.D. in Organizational Leadership

 Cohort Locations for Out-of-California or Distance Students

 The Doctor of Education program courses are delivered online.
 In addition to asynchronous coursework and synchronous webinars with instructors, the program also requires 4 hours of online virtual cohort meeting attendance each month.
 Scheduling will be determined by the cohort members and leader.
-Physical attendance at three immersions during each of the two years of coursework is also required.
-Immersions are held over long weekends –Labor Day Weekend, Martin Luther King weekend, and the last weekend in June—generally near the Irvine campus.
+Physical attendance at the fall and summer Immersions and virtual attendance at the spring Immersion during each of the two years of coursework is also required.
+Immersions are held over long weekends –Labor Day Weekend, Martin Luther King weekend (virtually), and the last weekend in June—generally near the Irvine, CA campus.

 The Ed.D. in Organizational Leadership is an interdisciplinary degree, integrating the latest theory and best practices from both Education and Organizational Leadership.
 It will draw on both fields to produce transformational leaders who collaboratively design and implement innovative changes and creative solutions in their diverse organizations.